 - Lace-up closure

-- Fits medium, and wide feet
+- Fits children with medium or wide feet

 - Cushioned footbed